Humpback whale takes ‘wrong turn,’ ends up in crocodile-infested river

-“The best-case scenario is for the whale to make its way back out to sea,” Kakadu National Park officials said Friday in an Instagram post, adding that the animal did not appear to be in distress and that it was not in “an emergency situation” — despite the presence of predatory crocodiles in the misleadingly named East Alligator River, which doesn’t contain any alligators.
+“The best-case scenario is for the whale to make its way back out to sea,” Kakadu National Park officials said Friday in an Instagram post, adding the animal did not appear to be in distress and that it was not in “an emergency situation” — despite the presence of predatory crocodiles in the misleadingly named East Alligator River, which doesn’t contain any alligators.

 Authorities have set up an exclusion zone along the river to protect the whale from clashing with boaters.
-Officials said they were concerned that boats may scare the animal further upstream and have asked people to avoid the area.
+Officials said they were concerned boats may scare the animal farther upstream and have asked people to avoid the area.

 Saltwater crocodiles are frequently spotted in the national park and can be found swimming in murky waters, camouflaging in creeks and sunbathing in coastal areas.
 The reptiles have a history of attacks and are known to cause serious injury and sometimes death.

 Visitors to the park are warned that the dangerous animals “move with great stealth” and are asked to be careful when camping, swimming or sailing.
-People are also reminded that the crocodiles can hold their breath underwater for long periods and may lunge and grab unsuspecting visitors from boats.
+People are also reminded the crocodiles can hold their breath underwater for long periods and may lunge and grab unsuspecting visitors from boats.

-On the park’s official website, visitors are urged to report “aggressive crocodiles” to management and reminded that crocodiles can attack in an instant, while charging up to almost 40 feet a second.
+On the park’s official website, visitors are urged to report “aggressive crocodiles” to management and are reminded that crocodiles can attack in an instant, while charging up to almost 40 feet a second.

 Despite the threat of the crocodiles to humans and smaller animals, they may keep their distance from the lost humpback — at least for now, experts said.